tuna318/Serverless-NestJS-MySQL-Swagger/README.md

 # Serverless, AwS, NestJS, Swagger, Mysql get started.

 ## 1. Description
-A stater project for creating, setting up and deploying netjs project to aws lambda. <br/>
+A stater project for creating, setting up and deploying nestjs project to aws lambda. <br/>
 This project presume that you have aws account with privilege to setup neccessary services.
 ## 2. Technologies
 - [AWS Lambda](https://aws.amazon.com/lambda/)